-Encouraged by opportunities for greater customization, less waste, and more localized manufacturing and delivery, 3D printing will impact logistics by adding new diversity to manufacturing strategies.
-Some companies may stop traditional fabrication, but most will combine 3D printing with mass production techniques.
+Encouraged by opportunities for greater customization, less waste, and more localized manufacturing and delivery.
+3D printing will add new diversity to manufacturing strategies, with many combining, not replacing, traditional fabrication with 3D printing.
 Logistics providers can orchestrate complex hybrid manufacturing networks and utilize networks of 3D printers to offer new logistics services.

 Key Developments & Implications